Urolithiasis Quiz

 Developed by doctors.

-A condition where kidneys stones form and fall into the ureter (urine tubes connecting the kidneys and bladder).
-Small stones may pass out by themselves, however larger stones may need to be removed by procedures or surgery.
+A condition in which stones form in the kidney and may eventually pass through the ureter (tube connecting the kidney and bladder) to the bladder before exiting the urethra.
+Small stones may pass on their own, but larger stones may need to be removed by procedures or surgery.

 • Symptoms started with back pain on one side only